Couple accused of abusing baby

 Eric James Miller 26, of Venice, was arrested in the 300 block of Havana Road in Venice on Friday morning.

-Carly Ann Brian, 24, of Brandon, was arrested Friday morning as well.
-The location of her arrest was redacted in the probable cause affidavit from Sarasota County Sheriff's Office.
+Carly Ann Bryan, 24, of Brandon, was arrested Friday morning as well.
+The location of her arrest was redacted in the probable cause affidavit from Sarasota County Sheriff’s Office.

 While Miller calls himself a “nursery worker” on the arrest sheet, he also labels himself a groundsman for a Venice plant store.